What sound is cuter than the jingling sound of your kitty's collar as she trots into the room to give you some love?

 Plus it comes with a matching friendship bracelet for you or a loved ones.
 Kids love it!

-- Pros: unique and cute, comes with interesting features (bracelet for you and bow tie on the collar), made with natural cotton material, has the quick release safety feature
+- Unique and cute, comes with interesting features (bracelet for you and bow tie on the collar), made with natural cotton material, has the quick release safety feature

-- Cons: wooden bow tie may fall off, breakaway was too according to at least one reviewer who witnessed her kitty get her jaw stuck in it
+- Wooden bow tie may fall off, breakaway was too according to at least one reviewer who witnessed her kitty get her jaw stuck in it

-5. Rogz Catz Breakaway Clip Adjustable, Reflective and Glow-in-the-Dark Cat Collar
+5. Rogz Catz Breakaway, Reflective and Glow-in-the-Dark Cat Collar

 The Rogz Catz collar can be adjusted to fit cats of 6.6 lbs, +8.8 lbs or +11 lbs.
 It also comes with a removable bell so you can hear your feline in and around your home and easily pick her out from other cats in your household.
 The collar width is intended for kitty necks with circumferences of 8-12 inches, and the material is scratch-resistant, reflective, and glow-in-the-dark.